kam2yar/b2core/README.md

 ## Data pattern

-I used "strategy pattern" because we can have multiple payment systems and we need to implement specific logic for each one.
+I used "strategy pattern" because we can have multiple payment systems and, we need to implement specific logic for each one.

+We can have a factory for creating payment method class from string and use it in our controller.